tcouch/rsd-talks/rsd/index.md

 and unusable by anyone other than the researcher who created it.
-This presentation will discuss the relationship of software engineering best practice to the construction and maintenance of research code, and the effort to find a place in UK HEIs for Research Software Engineers.
+This presentation will discuss the relationship of software engineering best practice to the construction and maintenance of research code.
+The talk will provide some practical tips on coding for research, and give examples of how the UCL team collaborates with researchers to produce readable, reliable, and efficient scientific software.

+The talk also at looks at how the
+Research Software Engineers who look after scientific software might be given a more rewarding niche in the academic system.
 UCL’s Research Software Development Group, has grown through grant income since 2012 to a team of 6, and helped create effective research software in fields from ancient Babylonian archeology to radio astronomy and from modelling the future of UK housing stock to brain blood flow modelling.
-The talk will provide some practical tips on coding for research, and give examples of how the UCL team collaborates with researchers to produce readable, reliable, and efficient scientific software.

 Dr James Hetherington has been working as a research programmer programmer, both academic and industrial, for fifteen years